Skip to main content

 Rotating credentials

-Edit the connection in the UI and save — the agent runs testCredentials against the new values before upserting the stored payload.
+Edit the connection in the UI and save — the agent runs testCredentials against the new values before the control-plane credential payload is updated.
 The old password is overwritten on success.
 If the test fails, the existing credentials remain in place.
 To revoke access entirely, delete the connection from the UI, then drop the role on the database server.

 Troubleshooting